jayeshmahapatra/triton-fastapi-docker/README.md

 4. Once the services are up and running, you can access the Gradio interface by visiting `localhost:8080` in your web browser.
 The interface allows you to upload images and receive predictions on whether they contain bees or ants.

+5. (Optional) Using GPU: If you want to deploy using GPU, uncomment Line 14-20 in the [`compose.yaml`](./compose.yaml) so that triton service has access to GPU.

 ## Notebooks and data

 The `notebooks` directory contains a Jupyter notebook that guides you through the process of creating a TorchScript model to distinguish between bee_vs_ant.
 It was used to create the model served by the triton service.
 If you want to train your own model, you can look at the notebook for reference.